Types of student placement agreements

 Storage of agreements

-The Single Placement Agreement must be uploaded to the InPlace Student Placement System for access and use by university staff.
+The Single Placement Agreement must be uploaded to InPlace for access and use by university staff.
+This agreement is uploaded by Placement Administrators against the individual placement.